 filtration systems and sealing dust bags are also useful for allergy sufferers,

 preventing the escape of any captured dust and debris back into the air.

-regularly, look for a vacuum cleaner that's lightweight or converts to a
+be cleaning stairs regularly, look for a vacuum cleaner that's lightweight or

-canister vacuum, so you're not lugging a 22-pound machine up the stairs with
+converts to a canister vacuum, so you're not lugging a 22-pound machine up the

 attachments designed specifically to clean up after your furry friends, such as

 a rubberized upholstery tool with knobs that grab pet hair from fabric.